 AZ – Mo Money, Mo Murder feat.
 Nas

-Although Nas was heralded as the next Rakim, he was hurting financially.
+Although Nas was being heralded as the next Rakim he was hurting financially.
 His album had initially reached gold status and eventually platinum.
-He befriended Steve Stoute, who managed Trackmasters.
-A production duo consisting of Tone and Poke, known for a polished commercial sound at the Source Awards in 1995.
-Steve Stoute could see that Nas had the makings of being a star, and by managing and putting him together with the Trackmasters could make that a reality.
-If Nas stayed on the same path, he would be critically acclaimed, but his career would stall out.
+He befriended Steve Stoute who managed Trackmasters, a production duo known for a commercial polished sound at the Source Awards in 1995.
+Steve Stoute could see that Nas had the makings of being a star and by managing and putting him together with the Trackmasters could make that a reality.
+If Nas stayed at the same path he would be critically acclaimed but his career would stall out.

-At that point, the Trackmasters had been producing for several years, beginning with underground legends like Chubb Rock and Kool G Rap.
-Now, they were beginning to achieve mainstream success working with the likes of Mary J. Blige.
+At that point in time the Trackmasters had been producing for several years with underground legends like Chubb Rock and Kool G Rap.
+Now they were beginning to achieve mainstream success working with the likes of Mary J. Blige.
 Soul For Real, Heavy D, and The Notorious B.I.G.
-They were on the cusp on becoming the most sought-after production duo.
+They were on the cusp on becoming the most sought after production duo.

-Chubb Rock – Lost In the Storm (prod. by The Trackmasters)
+Chubb Rock – Lost In The Storm (prod. by Trackmasters)

-Kool G Rap & DJ Polo – Ill Street Blues (prod. by The Trackmasters)
+Kool G Rap – Ill Street Blues (prod. by Trackmasters)

-The Notorious B.I.G – Juicy (prod. by The Trackmasters)
+The Notorious B.I.G. – Juicy (prod. by Poke from Trackmasters)

-LL Cool J – Hey Lover (feat.
-Boyz II Men) (prod. by The Trackmasters)
+LL Cool J – Hey Lover feat.
+Boyz II Men (prod. by Trackmasters)

 LL Cool J – I Shot Ya (remix) feat.
-Keith Murray, Prodigy, Fat Joe & Foxy Brown)
+Keith Murray, Prodigy, Fat Joe & Foxy Brown (prod. by Trackmasters)

 Nas – Nas Is Coming feat.
 Dr. Dre

 Nas – Affirmative Action feat.
-The Firm (prod. by The Trackmasters)
+AZ, Cormega & Foxy Brown (prod. by Trackmasters)